How-To Guide: Proper Lubrication of Miniature & Instrument Ball Bearings

-This guide is for establishing shaft and bearing fits for miniature and instrument bearings when the expansion coefficients of the shaft and housing are similar or when the operating temperature differential between them is nominal.
-In other conditions, modification in fits and internal clearance may be required.
 See our Bearing Installation Guide & Bearing Handling Practices pages for more information about proper handling installation of the PKB bearing into your device.
-Be sure to visit our Shaft and Housing page for a detailed chart and more information about this topic.
+Be sure to visit our Shaft and Housing Fits page for detailed information about this topic.

 - See our Shaft and Housing Fits page for a detailed chart and more information about this topic.

-- See our Bearing Handling Practices page for more information about proper handling of PKB bearing, for improved bearing performance and life.
+- See our Bearing Handling Practices blog, for more information about proper handling installation of PKB bearing, for improved bearing performance and life.

 For further assistance with bearing selection and design, please feel free to contact us at firstname.lastname@example.org

 Pacamor Kubar Bearings manufactures DFARS approved FAA TSO-C149 Aircraft Bearings in our ISO 9001:2015 certified factory in Troy, NY.